 1. One step at a time

-Your prospects can get a bit doubtful when they need to share their data, so having a 10 field sign-up form on their first website visit is not going to work.
+Your prospects can get a bit doubtful when they need to share their data.
+Having a 10 field sign-up form on their first website visit is not going to work.
 It is best to use the foot-in-the-door approach, and ask for your prospects’ data one step at a time.

 The data you gather and use will mostly depend on your industry, so choose only what’s relevant for it.
-There is no point in requiring data you won’t ever need or use, so it is best to just leave it out.
+There is no point in requiring data you won’t ever need or use.
+It is best to just leave it out.

 2. Use clear forms

-In order to get accurate and reliable data, make sure you use clear forms in your sign-up process and provide a description of the field wherever you think it may be needed.
+In order to get accurate and reliable data, make sure you use clear forms in your sign-up process.
+It’s important to provide a description of the field wherever you think it may be needed.

 When it comes to your prospects’ name and surname, your form should accept all the letters and special characters which are used in different languages.
-Email addresses can now also include previously uncommon characters, such as pluses and spaces, so you need to enable this option too.
+Email addresses can now also include previously uncommon characters.
+This includes pluses and spaces.
+You need to enable this option.

 Also, make sure to verify the data you collect, especially the email address, which is a key contact identifier.
-So, it is a good idea to use a two-step email address verification process, and ask your prospect to click on the activation link which will be sent to the email address they provided through registration.
+So, it is a good idea to use a two-step email address verification process.
+Ask your prospect to click on the activation link.
+This will be sent to the email address they provided through registration.